jameslockwood/module/README.md

       this.start();
    },

-   // declare on events that our sub-modules will emit using event selectors:
+   // declare 'on' events that our sub-modules will emit using event selectors
    events: {
+      // multiple 'on' events applying to *all* sub-modules 'modules': {
-      // on errors of *any* of our sub-modules 'modules error': function( moduleName, module, errorMessage ){
+         // when one of the sub-modules produces an error 'error' : function( moduleName, module, errorMessage ){
             this.log('Module ' + moduleName + ' failed - ' + errorMessage);
          },

-      // on new message from chat sub-module 'modules.chat newMessage': function( message ){
+         // when one of the sub-modules receives a new message 'newMessage' : function( moduleName, module, message ){
-         this.modules.get('notifications').newAlert('chat', message);
+            this.modules.get('notifications').newAlert( moduleName, message );
+         }
       },

-      // on new message from email sub-module 'modules.email newMessage': function( message ){
+      // when our email sub-module has sent an email 'modules.email sent': function( details ){
-         this.modules.get('notifications').newAlert('email', message)
+         this.modules.get('notifications').newConfirmation( details );
       },

-      // an alternative way of hooking up the above events - here we're setting multiple on events for *all* sub modules
-      modules: {
-         error : function( moduleName, module, errorMessage ){
-            this.log('Module ' + moduleName + ' failed - ' + errorMessage);
-         },
-         newMessage : function( moduleName, module, message ){
+      // when our chat sub-module receives a friend request 'modules.chat friendRequest': function( details ){
-            this.modules.get('notifications').newAlert( moduleName, message );
+         this.modules.get('notifications').newAlert( 'friendRequest', details );
-         }
       }
    }
 });